bxparks/rpn83p/docs/USER_GUIDE.md

 - The keyboard layout and labels of the TI-83 and TI-84 calculators are different.
 As an obvious example, the TI calculators have 5 menu buttons below the LCD screen, but the HP-42S has 6 menu buttons.
-- The RPN83P does not implement its own floating point routines, but uses the ones provided by the underlying TI-OS.
+- The RPN83P app does not implement its own floating point routines, but uses the ones provided by the underlying TI-OS.
 There are functions missing from the TI-OS compared to the HP-42S (e.g. trigonometric functions on complex numbers).
 The HP-42S supports exponents up to +/-499, but the TI-OS supports exponents only to +/-99.
-- I have add additional useful features to RPN83P which were not originally included in the HP-42S (e.g. BASE operations from the HP-16C, and TVM functions from the HP-12C)
+- I have added additional features to RPN83P which were not originally included in the HP-42S (e.g. BASE operations from the HP-16C, and TVM functions from the HP-12C)
-- The larger LCD screen of the TI-83+/84+ allows 4 registers of the RPN stack to be shown, instead of just the 2 shown on the HP-42S.
+- The larger LCD screen of the TI-83+/84+ allows 4 registers of the RPN stack to be shown, instead of just the `X` and `Y` registers on the HP-42S.
 There is also enough room to show the hierarchical menu bar at all times.

 **Why TI-83+/84+?**